StevenBlack/vocab/vocabulary.md

 rare.
 (Dictionary of Obscure Sorrows)

+### Gall's Law (law of software)
+A complex system that works has evolved from a simple system that worked.
+A complex system built from scratch won’t work.  -- John Gall, 1975

 ### Gambler's Fallacy
 We often feel we're owed luck for being unlucky.
 "The coin was heads 10 flips in a row, the next flip has gotta be tails!"
 But probability has no memory;